At a glance

 ADMINISTRATION: The Head of School is Chris Johns, Ph.D.
 He is supported by 65 administrative staff and college- educated faculty.
 GCS policy is governed by a nine-member School Board of Directors.

-ACCREDITATION: GCS is an accredited member of the Association of Christian Teachers and Schools (ACTS) and AdvancED/Southern Association of Colleges and Schools (SACS).
+ACCREDITATION: GCS is accredited by the Association of Christian Teachers and Schools (ACTS) and AdvancED/Southern Association of Colleges and Schools (SACS).
 GCS is a member of the South Carolina Independent School Association (SCISA).
-The school serves families from Abbeville, Anderson, Edgefield, Greenwood, Laurens, McCormick and Saluda counties with an August 25, 2019 enrollment of 477 students in K3 through 12th grade.
+The school serves families from Abbeville, Anderson, Edgefield, Greenwood, Laurens, McCormick and Saluda counties with an August 20, 2020 enrollment of 440 students in K3 through 12th grade.

 FACULTY: Teachers hold a minimum of a bachelor’s degree.
 In addition, all faculty members are required to fulfill the teacher certification requirements set forth by ACTS with continuing education classes.

 FAITH: GCS serves families from seven counties who represent about 75 churches.
 Being non-denominational, the Bible curriculum focuses on scriptural truths and not specific denominational doctrines.
 Chapel services (four age appropriate sessions) are conducted weekly.
 Worship teams composed of middle and high school students who express interest and talent in music, participate in the sessions.

 ACADEMICS: GCS teaches a six subject core curriculum to all enrolled students with a strong emphasis on traditional values: Math, Science, History, Bible, Grammar and Handwriting/Literature.
 The adopted curricula is primarily Bob Jones University based.
 National Honor Society and National Junior Honor Society inducts students from grades 7-12 who meet the criteria.
 Graduation requirements are supervised by a high school guidance counselor.
 Foreign language, honors classes and dual enrollment classes are introduced at the high school level.
-In the coming school year, GCS is introducing an aggressive dual enrollment program with Piedmont Technical College to expand the number of courses already available to juniors and seniors.
+GCS is introducing an aggressive dual enrollment program with Piedmont Technical College to expand the number of courses already available to juniors and seniors.